ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/maintenance/indexes/start-indexing.dotnet.markdown

 {NOTE: }

-* After indexing has been paused with [Pause indexing operation](../../../../client-api/operations/maintenance/indexes/stop-indexing),
+* After indexing has been paused with [pause indexing operation](../../../../client-api/operations/maintenance/indexes/stop-indexing),
   use `StartIndexingOperation` to __resume indexing__ for ALL indexes in the database.
   (Calling 'StartIndexOperation' on a single index will have no effect).